Sarcross/KSAModding/docs/modding-guides/code/first-steps.md

 ```

-IStarMapMod requires you to implement 3 functions
+IStarMapMod requires you to implement 3 functions and one member (There is currently a typo in StarMap: OnImmediateLoad should for now be written as OnImmediatLoad until the fix is accepted)

 - `public void OnImmediateLoad()`
 - `public void OnFullyLoaded()`
 - `public void Unload()`
+- `public bool ImmediateUnload`

 So lets do that next